 Probability, Uncertainty & Risk in the Environment (PURE)

 The Probability, Uncertainty & Risk in the Environment (PURE) action consists of a research programme - the PURE programme, and a research and knowledge exchange network - the PURE network.
-The action has a budget of £6·8m and directly relates to the delivery of the NERC Natural Hazards science theme.
+The action has a budget of £6·8 million and directly relates to the delivery of the NERC Natural Hazards science theme.

 The aim of the PURE programme is to improve the assessment and quantification of uncertainty and risk in natural hazards by developing new methods and demonstrating their applicability to enhance the uptake of natural hazards science.